 If a student wishes to be considered for financial aid, the Free Application for Federal Student Aid (FAFSA) may be completed online at www.fafsa.ed.gov school code: 002247 by March 1.
 All supporting financial aid information must be received by May 1 to receive the best financial aid package.
+The Concordia University Financial Aid Application is required, and may be obtained from the Office of Admission.
 Concordia University has a strong desire to make our university experience possible for interested students.
 After May 1, awards are allocated on a funds-available basis.